Does Homeowners Insurance Cover Earthquakes?

 Where Do You Buy Earthquake Insurance?

-California residents usually purchase earthquake insurance through the CEA (California Earthquake Authority), which is the most trusted source for earthquake protection.
+California residents usually purchase earthquake insurance through the CEA (California Earthquake Authority), the most trusted source for earthquake protection.

 CEA offers coverage for the house's structure, building code upgrades, and emergency repairs.